The philosophy of the curriculum leading to the Doctor of Medicine degree is to impart

 the fundamental knowledge upon which medicine is based.
 The basic objective is to

 prepare students, so that after further specialized training they may follow a variety

 of careers in the private practice of medicine, teaching, research, medical education

-The Committee on Admissions is charged with the final responsibility for selecting students with superior academic, personal, and moral attributes who have demonstrated a strong motivation for the study of medicine and who show by other measures a strong promise to develop into competent physicians.
-The committee is charged with the responsibility of selecting the best qualified students without regard to age, race, religion, nationality, sexual orientation or gender, a selection that is not influenced by political or financial factors.
+The Committee on Admissions is charged with final responsibility for selecting students with superior academic and personal attributes who have demonstrated strong motivation for the study of medicine and who show by other measures a strong promise to develop into competent physicians.
+The committee is charged with the responsibility of selecting the most qualified students without regard to race, color, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, religion, age, genetic information, disability, protected veteran status or any other applicable legally protected basis, a selection that is not influenced by political or financial factors.

 Preparation for the Study of Medicine

-The following required college courses (including laboratory work) must be completed prior to matriculation and must be completed at an accredited college or university in the United States.
+The following required college courses (including laboratory work) must be completed prior to matriculation and must be completed at a U.S. regionally accredited college or university in the United States.

 General Chemistry with Lab: Two semesters or three quarters.

 Biology with Lab: Two semesters or three quarters.